TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

 .. c:function:: wchar_t* Py_GetPrefix()

    Return the *prefix* for installed platform-independent files.
-This is derived through a number of complicated rules from the program name set with :c:func:`Py_SetProgramName` and some environment variables; for example, if the program name is ``'/usr/local/bin/python'``, the prefix is ``'/usr/local'``.
+This is derived through a number of complicated rules kutoka the program name set with :c:func:`Py_SetProgramName` and some environment variables; for example, if the program name is ``'/usr/local/bin/python'``, the prefix is ``'/usr/local'``.
 The returned string points into static storage; the caller should not modify its